Comedians (1954 film)

 Comedians (Cómicos) is a 1954 Spanish drama film directed by Juan Antonio Bardem.
-It was coproduced with Argentina but it is a Spanish film about Spaniards actors on stage.
+It was coproduced with Argentina in the context of its classical-industrial period, but it is a Spanish film about Spaniards actors on stage.
 Bardem confessed to being inspired by All About Eve.
 The film was entered into the 1954 Cannes Film Festival.

 Bardem remade Cómicos as a musical in 1971, Variety starring Sara Montiel.

 Plot

 Ana Ruiz (Elisa Christian Galvé) is a young and ambitious actress who has so far only had the opportunity to play secondary roles.
 But she finally gets her big chance to take on a leading role.
 The only condition set by businessman Carlos Márquez (Carlos Casaravilla) is that Ana becomes his lover.
 But she is in love with Miguel (Fernando Rey).